"The Archive is a vital part of the Los Angeles film scene and world-class contributor to the cause of film preservation." —Leonard Maltin

 The Archive's Beginnings

 In late-1965, the Academy of Television Arts and Sciences (ATAS) joined forces with the UCLA Theater Arts Department to create the ATAS/UCLA Television Library.
 Three years later, Film Department faculty founded the Film Archive.
-In 1976, when Robert Rosen was named director of both organizations, the UCLA Film & Television Archive was established as a joint venture.
+In 1976, when Robert Rosen was named director of both organizations, UCLA Film & Television Archive was established as a joint venture.

 During its early years, the Archive amassed a serious film collection with the donation of the Paramount Pictures Nitrate Print Library, which included almost all of the sound films the studio had produced between 1930 and 1950.
 This was soon followed by important acquisitions from all the major U.S. studios: Warner Brothers, Columbia Pictures, 20th Century Fox and Republic Pictures.